Sense, The National Deafblind and Rubella Association

 Sense is a charitable organization based in the United Kingdom.
 The charity exists to support people who are deafblind or who have a hearing or vision impairment and another disability and campaigns for the rights of disabled people in the UK.
 It operates in England, Northern Ireland and Wales.

-The charity's full name is Sense, The National Deafblind and Rubella Association but its operating name is Sense.
+Founded in 1961, the charity's full name is Sense, The National Deafblind and Rubella Association but its operating name is Sense.
 It was previously called The National Deafblind and Rubella Association.

 Charitable services

 The charity offers a range of services for disabled people including residential services, advice and information and arts and sports activities.
 It also offers education services to young people with complex learning disabilities.
 It also provides a residential holiday scheme for disabled children.
 Sense also supports people in the UK affected by Usher syndrome.

 Campaigning and advocacy work

 Sense also campaigns for the rights of disabled people to take part in life.